gabrielweyer/nuggets/docs/dotnet/layout/README.md

 - `scripts` - Small tools for developers, such as `LINQPad` scripts
 - `src` - Main projects (the product code)
 - `tests` - Test projects
-- `tools` - Tools used by the local build or to setup a developer's machine
-  - `packages.config` - To pin the version of `Cake`
 - `.editorconfig` - x-plat `IDE` [settings][editorconfig]
 - `build.cake` - `Cake` build
-- `build.ps1` - Bootstrap the build for windows
+- `bootstrap.ps1` - Bootstrap the build for windows
-- `build.sh` - Bootstrap the build for nix
+- `bootstrap.sh` - Bootstrap the build for nix
 - `CONTRIBUTING.md` - Documentation explaining the branching model
-- `initial-setup.ps1` (optional) - Will configure a developer's machine to be able to run the code
 - `LICENSE` - License of the project
 - `NuGet.Config` (optional) - Custom feeds configuration
 - `README.md` - Documentation explaining at least how to get started